Mesnage-Org/pgfinder/joss/paper.md

     affiliation: 1

 affiliations:
- - name: School of Biosciences, The University of Sheffield
+ - name: School of Biosciences, The University of Sheffield, UK
    index: 1
- - name: Research Software Engineering, Department of Computer Science, The University of Sheffield
+ - name: Research Software Engineering, The University of Sheffield, UK
    index: 2
- - name: Nuffield Department of Medicine, University of Oxford, Oxford, UK
+ - name: Nuffield Department of Medicine, University of Oxford, UK
    index: 3

 date: 30 September 2023